hhu-stups/b-language-extension/README.md

 # b-eventb-language-extension README

 Compiler support for b/eventb via ProB.
-You need a build a version of ProB downloaded to use fully use this extension.
+You need a nightly build of ProB to fully use this extension.
 Visit https://www3.hhu.de/stups/prob/ to get the latest version.

 ## Features